sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for arriving at the numerical value of the height of apillar, when the numerical measure of the (portion of its) shadow cast on (a wall and the measure of the interspace between (that) pillar and (that) wall, and also the human shadow (in terms of the human height) are known.

-[26](# "Vide note under stanza 23 above.").
+26[^262].
 The measure of the (pillar-shadow) east on (the wall) is multiplied by the measure of the human shadow (in terms of the human height); and to this product the measure of the interspace between the pillar and the wall is added.
 The quotient obtained by dividing (the sum so resulting) by the measure of the human shadow (in terms of the human height) is made out by the wise to be the measure (of the height) relating to the pillar.

+[^262]: "Vide note under stanza 23 above."

 *An example in illustration thereof.*